laihongphuc/lora_pro/README.md

 # lora_pro
-A simple implementation of optimizer proposed in LoRA-Pro paper for Low-rank finetuning
+A simple implementation of optimizer proposed in "[LORA-PRO: ARE LOW-RANK ADAPTERS PROPERLY  OPTIMIZED?](https://arxiv.org/abs/2407.18242)" paper